juancortez/shpeaustin/README.md

-			newsletter/ 		Contains all newsletter pictures that populate the index.html file officer_pictures/	The pictures rendered on the /officers endpoint *.jpg,*.png			Includes all .jpg and .png files used in Node.js application javascripts/
+			newsletter/ 		Contains all newsletter pictures that populate the index.html file officer_pictures/	The pictures rendered on the /officers endpoint *.jpg,*.png			Includes all .jpg and .png files used in Node.js application dist/
+			*.min.js 			The production files used on the website for faster loading times javascripts/
 			libs/				jQuery library
 				index.js 		The javascript file used for the index.html page